Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Genasi.md

 _**Ability Score Increase.**_ Your Constitution score increases by 2.

-_**Age.**_ Genasi mature at about the same rate as humans and reach adulthood in their late teens.
+_**Age.**_ Genasi mature at about the same rate as [[humans]] and reach adulthood in their late teens.
 They live somewhat longer than humans do, up to 120 years.

 _**Alignment.**_ Independent and self-reliant, genasi tend toward a neutral alignment.

-_**Size.**_ Genasi are as varied as their mortal parents but are generally built like humans.
+_**Size.**_ Genasi are as varied as their mortal parents but are generally built like [[humans]].
 Your size is Medium.
 Here’s how to determine your height and weight randomly, starting with rolling a size modifier:

 Size modifier = 2d10